 What is a project management dashboard?

-project management dashboard is a data dashboard that displays key performance indicators pertaining to specific projects.
-A project management dashboard can display metrics for a project's overall performance and progress, or highlight particular problems that require further attention.
-This type of dashboard is ideal for individual departments that want to monitor the success of projects and campaigns.
+A project management dashboard is a data dashboard that displays key performance indicators (KPIs) pertaining to specific projects.
+A project management tool can display metrics for a project's overall performance and progress or highlight particular problems that require further attention.
+This type of dashboard is ideal for individual departments that want insights into the success of their projects and campaigns.

 Article Marketing Dash